-ANNUAL RESULTS ANNOUNCEMENT FOR THE YEAR ENDED 31 MARCH 2024
+ANNUAL RESULTS ANNOUNCEMENT FOR THE YEAR ENDED 31 MARCH 2025

-The board (the "Board") of directors (the "Directors") of China Technology Industry Group Limited (the "Company", together with its subsidiaries, the "Group") is pleased to announce the annual results of the Group for the year ended 31 March 2024.
-This announcement, containing the full text of the annual report of the Company for the year ended 31 March 2024, complies with the relevant requirements of the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (the "GEM Listing Rules") in relation to information to accompany preliminary announcements of the annual results.
+The board ("Board") of Directors (the "Directors") of the China Technology Industry Group Limited (the "Company", together with its subsidiaries, the "Group") is pleased to announce the annual results of the Group for the year ended 31 March 2025.
+This announcement, containing the full text of the annual report of the Company for the year ended 31 March 2025, complies with the relevant requirements of the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (the "GEM Listing Rules") in relation to information to accompany preliminary announcements of the annual results.

-On behalf of the Board China Technology Industry Group Limited Huang Bo Chairman
+By order of the Board

+China Technology Industry Group Limited

+Huang Bo

+Chairman

-Hong Kong, 28 June 2024
+Hong Kong, 27 June 2025